oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 };
 ```

-This code will tell tailwinds to look in the file extensions provided to build its final CSS folder.
-Here you are also telling tailwinds to use `daisyui` as a plugin.
+This code will tell Tailwind to look in the file extensions provided to build its final CSS folder.
+Here you are also telling Tailwind to use `daisyui` as a plugin.

 Next, open `src/assets/main.css` and replace the code there with the following.